freedom7341/G-standards/contributing.md

 *3. Make sure your wheels, baseplate and E2 are aligned to the world.*<br>
 *4. Configure the "ballsocket-advanced" tool to have these values: (values).*<br>
 *5. ...*<br>

+#### 5. Split explanations into smaller directories.
+Try not to write 100 lines of text in one standard if otherwise impossible.
+Splitting up your ideas and explanations will make it easier to read and reference a standard for others.